GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **How do you show up as Latinx?
 Why is that important to you?**

 In our employee resource group, we talk a lot about how our appearance, name, and accents have all been used to call into question our Latinx identity.
 It used to be something I tried to “prove” until I realized the problem wasn’t me.
-It’s a lack of understanding about the diversity of Latinx identity and perceptions are based on stereotypes and oversimplifications.
+It’s a lack of understanding about the diversity of Latinx identity and perceptions that are based on stereotypes and oversimplifications.
 It’s important for me to be living proof of all the intersecting identities to change the narrative.

 **Why do you serve?**